sylabs/singularity-userdocs/running_services.rst

    $ singularity instance start   alpine_latest.sif     instance1

 This command causes {Singularity} to create an isolated environment for the container services to live inside.
+It will execute the contents of the ``startscript`` file which can be defined when you build the container via the def file.
+You can also use the `instance run` command if you want the container to execute the ``runscript`` when the instance initiates.

 You can confirm that an instance is running by using the ``instance list`` command:

 .. code::